Sat-Shackspace-Project/pybombs/README.md

 ## Build Instructions

-* Double click the `./pybombs-dl` script to clone pybombs and/or delete your previous installation.
+* Double click the `./pybombs-dl` script to clone pybombs and/or delete your previous installation
 * Open up your Terminal and cd to pybombs and type `./install.bash` to install gnuradio
 * For other recipe installation, type in `./pybomb install all`
 * `./pybombs help` for more commands